Dr. Michael D. Larranaga, PhD, PE, CIH, CSP

 Assistant Professor and Academic Advisor

-Dr. Wang is an Assistant Professor of Fire Protection & Safety and Graduate Faculty of Chemical Engineering at Oklahoma State University.
-He received his Bachelor's degree with Honors and Master's degree in Chemistry from Zhejiang University.
-He also received his PhD degree in Chemical Engineering from Texas A&M University (TAMU) with an emphasis in process safety.
-He spent three years in Chemical Engineering with Dr. M. Sam Mannan and two years in Chemistry with Dr. F. Albert Cotton, both at TAMU.
+Dr. Wang is an Assistant Professor of Fire Protection & Safety and Graduate Faculty of Chemical Engineering at OSU.
+He received his BS and MS degrees in Chemistry with Honors from Zhejiang University.
+He also received his PhD degree in Chemical Engineering from Texas A&M University with an emphasis in process safety.
+He is a registered professional engineer.

 Dr. Wang has worked for Shell as a Technical Safety Engineer in Houston.
-During his stay at the Mary Kay O'Connor Process Safety Center, he has been exposed to a variety of industrial projects with Dow Chemical, BP, ExxonMobil etc. Professor Wang is member of the AIChE, ASSE, and ASEE.
+During his stay at the MKO Process Safety Center, he has been exposed to a variety of industrial projects with Dow Chemical, BP, ExxonMobil etc. Professor Wang is a member of the AIChE, ASSE, NSC, and ASEE.

-Dr. Wang is the author of 30 referred journal papers and on the Editorial Board of Journal of SH&E Research.
-His work has been internationally recognized and heavily cited.
-He is the invited reviewer for over 20 international journals in the safety field.
+Dr. Wang is the author of 33 referred journal papers, 19 proceedings, and 52 technical presentations.
+He is on the Editorial Board for 5 journals and the invited reviewer for over 25 journals.
 Dr. Wang has been the co-chair of Global Congress on Process Safety.
-He has received the NSF Award, Big 12 Faculty Fellowship, and ASSE Professional Development Recipient.
+He has received funding from the NSF, NRC, NIOSH, Big 12 Faculty Fellowship, OSU and ASSE Foundation.
 His research is in process safety, focusing on flame retardants, fire suppression and risk analysis.

 Dr. Steve Edwards, PhD